By Dushyant Shekhawat Nov. 14, 2019

-arlier this year, I came across a beautiful tribute to Pandit Jawaharlal Nehru, India’s first Prime Minister.
+Last year, I came across a beautiful tribute to Pandit Jawaharlal Nehru, India’s first Prime Minister.
 That in itself was surprising enough, but the fact that it was a tribute penned by a titan of the BJP made me pinch myself to make sure I wasn’t dreaming.
 After all, we live in times when Nehru’s contribution to modern Indian society is often questioned, if not derided outright.
+Today, Nehru’s 130th birth anniversary, marks the rare occasion where Nehru isn’t roundly criticised whenever his name is brought up.

-The BJP leader in question was the recently deceased Atal Bihari Vajpayee – in the wake of his passing, newspapers republished the speech he delivered in 1964, on the occasion of Nehru being laid to rest.
+The BJP leader who penned the tribute was the late Atal Bihari Vajpayee – in the wake of his passing, newspapers republished the speech he delivered in 1964, on the occasion of Nehru being laid to rest.
 The grace with which Vajpayee broaches his ideological opponent’s legacy, and the respect he affords Nehru is a display of class that seems beyond the ability of today’s crop of BJP leaders to emulate.

 “It is unfortunate that this generosity was mistaken for weakness, while some people looked upon his firmness as obstinacy,” Vajpayee had said when Nehru passed.
 This notion of Nehru as a highly flawed leader is one that has gained more traction, as the BJP’s star rose in 2014 and anti-Congress sentiments in the country reached an all-time high.
 The scrubbing of Nehru’s name from state-sponsored history textbooks in schools in 2016 felt like the culmination of a motivated smear campaign, but the BJP was far from finished with Nehru’s legacy